arcanistzed/pdf-sheet/mappings/README.md

 # Mappings

 This directory contains mappings created by the community.
 Feel free to contribute to this as well!
-Please also write your info below.
+Please also write your info below and optionally update [this section of the language file](https://github.com/arcanistzed/pdf-sheet/blob/main/languages/en.json#L9) if you want users to see a button for downloading the right PDF.

 ## Current Mappings